mukundc/ios-decal-proj4/README.md

 ## Purpose

-StudyWithFriends is an application that helps you discover which of your Facebook friends and in your classes and provides an easy interface to create or join study groups with them.
+StudyWithFriends is an application that helps you discover which of your Facebook friends are in your classes and provides an easy interface to create or join study groups with them.

 ## Features